UndefinedJosh/simpledir-cli/README.md

 ## Features

 - List directory contents
-- Create and delete directories
-- Create and delete files
+- Create and delete directories and files with single commands

 ## Installation